Amtgard: Magic

 Like many boffer LARPs, and unlike Dagorhir, Amtgard uses magic spells.
 Magic, another important aspect of Amtgard, is handled primarily either by audible incantations or by thrown "spell balls", small, safely-padded, brightly colored projectiles.
 Of the 12 Amtgard classes, 4 are considered to be "Magic Casters".
 In contrast to the 8 "Melee" classes, Magic Casters receive spell points at each level.
 Spell points are used to purchase various "Magics" which vary from a healing spell to the ability to turn an ally into an Undead Minion.

-If a Magic Caster wishes to use weapons (save daggers) or armor, he must purchase them using spell points.
+If a Magic Caster wishes to use weapons (save daggers or magic staves) or armor, they must purchase them using spell points.

 Armor

 Amtgard also utilizes armor for a number of classes.
 Armor grants anywhere from 1 to 6 points to a covered hit location.
 Armor receives a rating based on the type of armor and materials and techniques used to construct it.
 Each class is able to wear armor ranging from 0 to 6 points.
 A player may wear armor that is rated higher than the maximum allowed by their class, but it only grants armor up to the class maximum.
 Regular weapon hits to covered locations remove a single point of armor, however, several classes, spells and creatures are able to remove additional points per blow.
 Combat involving armor is simple in Amtgard.
 There are essentially three kinds of damage armor may be subject to.
 Normal melee attacks remove a single point.
 Armor breaking attacks will remove one point of armor from a location with more than three points, and all remaining points from a location with 3 or less points.
 An armor destroying attack will remove all armor from a location struck.
 Other class abilities enhance all armor worn to "Ancestral Armor", which is removed one point at a time, regardless of the type of damage it is being struck with.
 As armor in Amtgard is not physically functional, realism and aesthetics are encouraged with armor in Amtgard, in order to enhance atmosphere and balance the substantial benefits offered by armor.
 Non-period, modern-looking materials and shoddy construction can reduce the protection granted by the armor.